 Honours can be undertaken as a fourth year of study following completion of the Bachelor of Science.
-Honours provides students with skills that are highly sought after by employers, particularly in advanced training in research design and methods, experience in conductor independent research and advanced communication skills.
-Students who do very well during their honours year may be eligible to go onto a research higher degree (Master or Phd).
+Honours provides students with skills that are highly sought after by employers, particularly in advanced training in research design and methods, experience in conducting independent research and advanced communication skills.
+Students who do very well during their honours year may be eligible to go onto a higher degree by research (Master or Phd).